Supporting someone with a mental illness

 Some people might refuse to get help even if you try to support them.
-It is important not to give up and to stay hopeful - it might take a while before they get help.
+It is important not to give up and to stay hopeful.
+It might take a while before they get help.

-When you care for someone they can become very dependent on you.
+When you care for someone, they can become very dependent on you.
 Over time the person you care for can rely on you for things they could do themselves.
 Think about giving them more chances to make decisions and do things for themselves.
 Over time they may become more comfortable making decisions, which may take some of the pressure off you.

-You can try the following:
+You can try the following.

 - Talk about the skills the person you care for needs to focus on and agree goals.
 You can agree to show them how to do something and help them with it for a while until they are confident to do it alone.
 An example of this might be doing their own laundry or going to the shops.

 - The person you care for may have support from a Community Mental Health Team (CMHT) or other mental health services.
 You could talk to their ‘care coordinator’ about their care plan.
 You can ask if they are doing anything to help them develop independent living skills.
-If the person is living on their own you could ask about getting help from an occupational therapist or floating support.
+If the person is living on their own, you could ask about getting help from an occupational therapist or floating support.

 - You can encourage the person you support to use a personal budget to pay for services that could improve their day to day life.
 A personal budget is when social services assess their social care needs.
 They are then given money which they can choose to spend on services they need.
 Types of services could include computer classes or a gym membership.
 Choosing their own service can improve how they feel about themselves.
 Some services can also improve confidence and help to establish a routine.

 Diet, exercise and staying active are important for everyone.
 Staying active, if you have a mental illness can be especially important.
 It can help improve mood and can help with some of the side effects that medication causes.

 An unbalanced diet or eating too much or not enough can make getting better harder.
 You can ask your GP for a healthy diet plan which gives tips and recipe ideas to try out.